Here's how to get your theatre fix while social distancing.

 London’s most iconic playhouse is streaming from their archives full of recordings of world-class productions.
-Check out their website for a season full of Shakespeare running until June, including productions of Hamlet, Romeo & Juliet, and A Midsummer Night’s Dream as well as a number of YouTube premieres and links to BBC iPlayer.
+Check out their website for a season full of Shakespeare including Macbeth, The Merry Wives of Windsor, and A Midsummer Night’s Dream as well as a number of YouTube premieres and links to BBC iPlayer.

 Cirque Du Soleil have launched an online content hub which includes everything from opportunities to indulge in the company’s celebrated music, to behind the curtain episodes for a number of their shows, and DIY guides for kids and adults alike, including face paining, fitness and dance.
 There are also a number of Cirque Du Soleil specials, including 60 minute specials with footage from the live performances.

 Featuring the music of Ian Dury And The Blockheads, Graeae Theatre Company’s Reasons To Be Cheerful will be available for two months from 3 June 2020 until 3 August 2020.
 The 2017 production includes songs such as Hit Me With Your Rhythm Stick, Plaistow Patricia and Sex And Drugs And Rock And Roll.

 With Harry Potter and the Cursed Child set to continue to dazzle fans in the heart of the West End, some famous faces (and voices) are reading through the first Harry Potter book, including Daniel Radcliffe, Stephen Fry and Eddie Redmayne.